…We never properly understand a thing until we not only know what it is, but also clearly understand what it is not.

 At the end of 2012, I acquired my first pro-level data body, and for about five years, I only used digital equipment.
 I revisited film in 2017 — a project required that I source a film body.
 I re-acquired the same model of camera that was my favourite before I began my digital journey.
 I look for lenses and cameras in charity shops, second-hand sections in camera stores, flea markets and auction sites.
 When a new (or at least new to me) item comes in, I follow the rule that another one must go, as I am not a collector, and also, I live in London where living space is limited.
 I am not a nostalgic person.
 I am very happy that digital equipment does, in fact, exist and that the old and the new can be used in many different and successful combinations.
 My goal now is to continue embracing both analogue and digital photography, for my personal projects and for client work when appropriate.

-❤ By the way: If you choose to get your Canon EF camera or FD-mount lenses from eBay, please consider using the above links so that this website may get a small percentage of a sale — at no extra charge for you — thanks!
+❤ By the way: Please consider making your Canon EF camera purchase using this link so that this website may get a small percentage of that sale — at no extra charge for you — thanks!